Magnesium injection cycle: Output

-Despite its small dimensions (approx. 5 cm in diameter and 13.5 cm in height), the engine can generate a heat output of several tens of kW from which power is obtained.
+Despite its small dimensions (about 5 cm in diameter and 13.5 cm in height), the engine can generate a heat output of several tens of kilowatts, from which power is obtained.
 The engine is intended for use in cogeneration, automobiles, ships, and many other areas.
 A statement in 2006 claimed that further research was planned to achieve commercialization within the next three years.
 No updated timeline has been released.

 Personnel

 The engine development was led by Professor Takashi Yabe with the help of Professor Ikuta and others of Tokyo Institute of Technology with the cooperation of Ono Denki Seisakusho, K.K., a precision manufacturer located in Shinagawa, Tokyo.
 Professor Yabe performed experiments of the technology in 2007 at the Hokkaido Toyako G8 environmental summit hosted in Chitose, Japan.